hurricane-response/response-hub/index.md

 layout: home
 ---

-Code for America Brigade members from across the United States of America help respond to hurricanes and other disasters by collecting and providing shelter and distribution point information.

 Click on any active response below to be taken to that response site.

+Our response sites provide information emergency response resources available to people affected by the disaster, including

+* shelters in the affected area
+* distribution points for water and food

-To join us and help out, see information on volunteering at the bottom of this page!
+If you'd like to help out with this effort, information on volunteering is at the bottom of this page.